Your Notifications

 • Urination changes (frequency or urgency)

 According to women who have ovarian cancer, their symptoms are ongoing and deviate from what is typical for their bodies.
-The extent and frequency of these symptoms have a crucial role in the diagnosis of ovarian cancer.
+The extent and frequency of these symptoms play a crucial role in the diagnosis of ovarian cancer.

 3. What are ovarian cysts?
 Can they be cancerous?

 An ovarian cyst is characterized by a sac-like structure that holds a fluid or semisolid material.
 Numerous cysts develop as a consequence of the menstrual cycle and spontaneously disappear without presenting any symptoms.
 Rarely, treatment is required.
 Although it is rare, several ovarian cyst types have the potential to develop into cancer.
+Sometimes a cyst will enlarge or press against a surrounding structure, which could result in symptoms like these:

 • Pain during intercourse